Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 * admin: easy admin component to build quick backend with auto form
 * profiler: for debugging purpose
 * log: a logger for symfony
+* phpunit, crawler, browserkit, css-selector: php/symfony task for testing (@todo ll last 3 should be a recipe)
 * babel-preset-es2017: do you really need explanation ?
 * testcafe: an e2e test framework (might be changed with chimp or anything else, gimme better idea)
 * jasmine & karma: a stack for unit & e2e tests (a more standard stack to replace testcafé)